rdegges/rdegges-blog/articles/2014/making-the-world-a-little-bit-better.md

+---
-Title: Making the World a Little Bit Better
+title: "Making the World a Little Bit Better"
-Date: 2014-01-22
-Tags: personal development
+date: "2014-01-22"
+tags: ["personal development"]
+slug: "making-the-world-a-little-bit-better"
-Summary: Some thoughts on how you can make the world a better place by improving your immediate environment.
+description: "Some thoughts on how you can make the world a better place by improving your immediate environment."
+---

 ![Golden Gate Bridge Sketch][]